-Last year, we shared some ‘girls only’ meetings during Home Room, over several weeks, where our Chaplain, Denise Head and one of our School Psychologists, Sarah Mowe, shared some excellent information with our girls.
+Last year, we shared some ‘girls only’ meetings during Home Room, over several weeks, where our Chaplain, and our School Psychologist, shared some excellent information with our girls.
 The focus during these sessions revolved primarily in how to deal with gossip and strategies to reduce anxiety and stress caused by gossip.
 The concept of a Catastrophe Scale was introduced and explained to the girls.
 This helped put things in perspective when the girls were feeling ‘like their world was about to explode’.
 When comparing their situation to ‘life’ catastrophes, they came to realise, that by implementing strategies, sometimes their situation was not as terrible as they initially thought.

 Year 9 Coordinator